|

 began teaching classes immediately; one ballet class every evening

+and two character classes a week.
 They both seemed impressed with my answer after they asked if I

 taught Spanish dance as well as Character.
 I told them, truthfully,